-History Our History curriculum will inspire pupils to want to learn about their past and search for evidence of their heritage.
+History Statement of curriculum intent Our History curriculum will inspire pupils to want to learn about their past and search for evidence of their heritage.
 It will generate an interest in the history of others elsewhere, exposing them to the diverse world they inherit.
 Pupils will gain a passion for understanding the stories of the past and question how society has evolved in Britain and beyond.
 Looking across time and into the future pupils will be excited to see how the past informs our decision making and planning for a local, national and global future that, as participant citizens, they contribute to.
-Year 7 Year 8 Year 9 Year 10 Year 11 The development of Church, state and society in Medieval Britain 1066-1509: • the Norman Conquest • Christendom the importance of religion • the Crusades • society, economy and culture: feudalism, religion in daily life (parishes, monasteries, abbeys), farming, trade and towns (especially the wool trade), art, architecture and literature • the Black Death and its social and economic impact • the Peasants' Revolt The development of Church, state and society in Britain 1509-1745 • the causes and events of the civil wars throughout Britain • the Restoration • 'Glorious Revolution' • Britain, 1745-1901 • Britain as the first industrial nation - the impact on society party politics, extension of the franchise and social reform • women's suffrage • the First World War world 1901 to the present day the Peace Settlement the inter-war years the Great Depression and the rise of dictators the Second World War and the wartime leadership of Winston Churchill the Holocaust Britain's place in the world since Medieval Health and Medicine The Elizabethan Age Early Modern Health and Medicine The Elizabethan Age Germany in Transition: Weimar Germany The Development of the USA: 1929-1945 19 th century Health and Medicine Germany in Transition: Nazi Germany The Development of the USA: 1945-1960 economic recovery and civil rights 20th century Health and Medicine The Development of the USA: political and social change 1950-2000 Medieval Health and Medicine The Development of the USA: cold war / world peace
+Year 7 Year 8 Year 9 Year 10 Year 11 The development of Church, state and society The development of Church, state and society in Challenges for Britain, Europe and the wider world 1901 to the present day the Peace Settlement the inter-war years the Great Depression and the rise of dictators the Second World War and the wartime leadership of Winston Churchill the Holocaust Britain's place in the world since Medieval Health and Medicine The Elizabethan Age Early Modern Health and Medicine Germany in Transition: Nazi Germany The Development of the USA: 1945-1960 economic recovery and civil rights 20 th century Health and Medicine The Development of the USA: political and social change 1950-2000 Medieval Health and Medicine The Development of the USA: cold war / world peace